observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 </details>

 Remember how we added `tags` to our metrics, when we created them?
-The graph created above is useful, but using our `customDimension` we could now go as far as to create a chart showing updates per device.
+The graph created above is useful, but using our `tags` we could now go as far as to create a chart showing updates per device.
 We can do this by splitting the metric by `deviceId`.
 Select the `device-updates` metric in the `Log-based metrics` Namespace and then select the `Apply splitting` option to generate separate graphs for each device.

 <details markdown="1">
 <summary>Click here to see the device update chart split by device ID 📠</summary>